-Contact Information & Water Commissioner Meetings
+Contact Information & Public Meetings

-Meetings are open to the public and are held 1st and 3rd Thursday of every month in the Water Department office.
-Water Commissioners for the Avon Water Department are: Peter Marinelli- Chairman, Charles Comeau, Jr. - Clerk, Charles Linfield- Associate.
-If you have any questions please call Paul Provost (Email: pprovost@avonmass.org), Interim Avon Water Superintendent at (508) 588-0414 with any questions, comments, or concerns.
+As of July 1, 2014, the Water Department was incorporated into the Avon Department of Public Works.
+The Board of Selectmen oversees the operations of the Water Department and serves as Water Commissioners for the Avon Water Department.
+Selectmen include: Francis A. Hegarty, Chairman, Steven P. Rose- Clerk, and Robert F. Brady, Jr.- Associate.
+If you have any questions please call William Fitzgerald, Director, Department of Public Works (Email: WFitzgerald@avonmass.org), at (508) 588-0414 extension 1032 or 1024 with any questions, comments, or concerns.
 We are located In Avon Town Offices at 65 E. Main Street in Avon.
+Board of Selectmen meetings are open to the public and are held 1st and 3rd Thursday of every month at the Town Hall and broadcast live by Avon Cable Access and replayed regularly.